flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 3. Run through steps 2-5 above.

-4. Once you run OSM with Fluent Bit enabled, logs will populate under the Logs > Custom Logs section in your Log Analytics workspace.
+4. Once you run osm-edge with Fluent Bit enabled, logs will populate under the Logs > Custom Logs section in your Log Analytics workspace.
 There, you may run the following query to view most recent logs first:
     ```
     fluentbit_CL
     | order by TimeGenerated desc
     ```
-5. Refine your log results on a specific deployment of the OSM controller pod:
+5. Refine your log results on a specific deployment of the osm-edge controller pod:
     ```
     | where controller_pod_name_s == "<desired osm controller pod name>"
     ```